Laparoscopic Surgery for Treating Kidney Cancer

 What is the Post-Treatment?

-Patients who undergo surgery (both radical and partial nephrectomy) are provided with regular medical follow-up.
+Patients who undergo laparoscopic surgical treatment (both radical nephrectomy and partial nephrectomy) receive regular medical follow-up.

 Dr. José Santos Dias